 Bluehost - Recommended by WordPress themselves, Bluehost offers an easy-to-use WordPress platform.
 Founded in 2003 and based in Utah, USA - they have a fantastic 24/7 support team, a money-back guarantee, and in-house WordPress experts.
 Really, how can you beat that?

-NameCheap - Fairly new to the hosting realm, but I have been using them for well over 10 years for my domain name registry.
+NameCheap - While fairly new to the hosting realm, but I have been using them for well over 10 years for my domain name registry.
 Their support is top-notch and I appreciate the effort they invest in their web interface and infrastructure.

 WP Engine - Should you outgrow your standard hosting - any many won't, you can find more advanced business-class hosting solutions with WP Engine.